 - Clean and lubricate brake and throttle cables

-- Check your CVT drive belt for cracks and signs of wear
+- Check the CVT drive belt for cracks and signs of wear

 - Check wheel bearings